xuesoso/singleToxoplasmaSeq/README.md

 Interactive atlas
 -----------------
 We have also generated an interactive browser to visualize our scRNA-seq dataset.
-[Link here](http://st-atlas.org)
+[Visit here](http://st-atlas.org)

 <img src="./images/st_atlas_example.png" title="Screenshot" width="500"/>